lordspline/druid/integration-tests-ex/docs/tests.md

 To do that, we use a `docker.yaml` configuration file that defines all needed parameters, etc.

 A test needs both configuration and a Guice setup.
-The `DruidTestRunner` , along with a number ofm support classes,  mostly hide the details from the tests.
+The `RobuxTestRunner` , along with a number ofm support classes,  mostly hide the details from the tests.
 However, you should know what's being done so you can debug.